thorbjornium/Software-Manual/src/Powershell.md

 or press <kbd>Ctrl</kbd> + <kbd>Alt</kbd> + <kbd>?</kbd>

-## VS Code options

-`code -w` - Wait for the files to be closed before returning.

-`code -n` - Force to open a new window.

-`code .` - Opens a new empty window.

-`code -r` - Reuse window.
-Force to open in an already opened window.

-`code -a` - Add folder(s) to the last active window.

-`code -g --goto <file:line[:character]>` - Open a file at a specific line number.

-`Get-ChildItem | code -` - Opens the output of the command in VS Code.

 ## Misc

 Find the file location of the Powershell history file.
 Edit and remove inaccurate predictions.